jackyzha0/quartz/content/notes/config.md

 ## Configuration
 Quartz is designed to be extremely configurable.
 You can find the bulk of the configuration scattered throughout the repository depending on how in-depth you'd like to get.

-The majority of configuration can be be found under `data/config.yaml`.
+The majority of configuration can be found under `data/config.yaml`.
 An annotated example configuration is shown below.

 ```yaml {title="data/config.yaml"}
 name: Your name here! # Shows in the footer